 Climate scientists are warning us that humanity is at a crossroads.
+This potentially perilous future has been dissected in several riveting climate change documentaries.

-If we continue emitting greenhouse gases at our current rate, we will see a number of dangerous changes to the planet: sea levels will rise, melting glaciers will continue raise sea levels, the oceans will undergo dangerous acidification, and deserts will spread where forests once thrived.
+If we continue emitting greenhouse gases at our current rate, we will see a number of dangerous changes to the planet: sea levels will rise, melting glaciers will continue to raise sea levels, the oceans will undergo dangerous acidification, and deserts will spread where forests once thrived.
 All species on Earth will be affected, including our own.

 If we’re going to be part of the change that reverses the fatal course of climate change, we must be educated and informed about environmental issues.
 With that attitude in mind, we’ve compiled six of the best climate change documentaries out there.
 These excellent documentary films have the potential to make a positive impact on the natural world by communicating to people how dire our planet’s situation is and giving them the tools, resources, and inspiration they need to make a difference and refute false claims made by climate change deniers.